Virtual Regatta for Volvo Ocean Race

 Watch full replay

-The epic leg from Lisbon to Cape town started yesterday.
+The epic leg from Lisbon to Cape Town started yesterday.

 Another day is passed, and the first time I step to the leaderboard.